papermoonio/polkadot-ecosystem-docs-draft/docs/dev-tools/zombienet/testing.md

 - Custom api calls (through polkadot.js)
 - Commands

-Each of these abstractions is expressed by sentences defined in a natural language style.
+These abstractions are expressed by sentences defined in a natural language style.
 Therefore, each test line will be mapped to a test to run.
 Also, the test file (`*.zndsl`) includes pre-defined header fields used to define information about the suite, such as network configuration and credentials location.

 ## Test file